Published on 23/02/21

 For such a common condition as incontinence, it’s important to understand exactly what help and support is available.
 But also, what common myths and misconceptions to avoid as these may prevent you from properly managing your incontinence.

-Last year we launched the Continence Advice Service in conjunction with HARTMANN, and we received an overwhelming response from our members with questions they needed confidential help with.
+We receive an overwhelming response from our members with questions they needed confidential help with.
 It seems even more important now, with us all limiting contact with our local GP, family and friends.
 So, we asked the HARTMANN nurse advisors to dispel some of the myths and give their advice for incontinence sufferers.

 Myth 1: “Drink less to prevent urinary incontinence”